 Getting a garnishment released and an Offer In Compromise accepted can be difficult but it is not magic.

 The truth is almost anything an attorney can do technically you can do it yourself if you are representing yourself.
 We offer a complete do it yourself tax help guide that explains a lot of these processes

 However, doing it yourself can be a headache and time-consuming.
 Is it worth the time to sit on hold and to learn how to do it?
 Or just get it handled right away?
 The decision is up to you.

 Can’t afford help?

-I always tell people if you cannot afford help at all, have no assets, and are barely making it: most the time you can just send the settlement in and complete required tax returns.
-Our guide explains the whole process start to finish.
+I always tell people if they cannot afford help at all, have no assets, and are barely making it: most of the time you can just send the settlement in and complete the required tax returns.
+Our guide explains the whole process from start to finish.

 Should I hire a tax relief law firm to do it for me?

 If you are not sure what you qualify for, do not want to do it yourself, or have a business, you are best off hiring a tax relief law firm to do it for you.
 You save the time and headache of dealing with it and you ensure the best result.
 Some law firms will also help you prep your own settlement for a smaller fee too (we do that).

 Paperwork is required to get garnishment releases, tax returns done, and Offer In Compromises accepted.

 A lot of firms do not tell you in the sales call there will be some paperwork required on your part to get tax relief going.
 Usually, it is not that hard to get: proof of some expenses, bank statements for the last three months, your last paystub or your last tax return.
 Sometimes a profit/loss statement for your business.